The Student Room GroupThe Student Room Group

 Here's what Coventry University says about its Adult Nursing (with foundation year) course.

-Adult nurses work to improve people’s lives by offering comprehensive physical, emotional, mental, and social support to people of all ages.
+Degree Adult nurses work to improve people’s lives by offering comprehensive physical, emotional, mental and social support to people of all ages.
 This course aims to equip you with the knowledge, skills and behaviours required to independently address the diverse health and care needs of individuals across the lifespan.

-• Successful completion of this course makes you eligible to apply for professional registration as an Adult Nurse with the Nursing & Midwifery Council (NMC).
+• Successful completion of this course makes you eligible to apply for professional registration as an Adult Nurse with the Nursing & Midwifery Council (NMC) (please see our website for more information).

 • Gain the skills to deliver professional, impactful, evidence-informed care across a range of dynamic and diverse healthcare environments.